If all the rain falls and the stars and sun appear but the crab does not come out, no lagoon can empty its waters into the sea.

 The crab also symbolizes military tactics used in the wars against the Ashanti Kingdom from 1806 - 1896.

-Polyester + cotton with hand sewn appliqued figures + embroidered details.
+Cotton with hand sewn appliqued figures and embroidered details.

-Newly made by master flag maker - Nana Entsi
+Newly made by master flag maker Baba Issaka - watch film.

 History of Asafo Flags: